mgoellnitz/lunette/README.md

 objectives with a generic collection of command line scripts.

 * collecting tasks and materials for offline use in student's view
-* collection submission for tasks for offline use in teacher's view
+* collecting submissions for tasks for offline use in teacher's view
+* easier handling of new exercises with automated parameter selection

 Sorry to tell you that due to personal preferences in our household all these scripts are and will be only linux-tested.